THartmanOfTheRedwoods/Java-Lab-002-F2023/README.md

 * Push it to your Remote/origin branch (i.e. GitHub: Feature1 -> origin/Feature1)
 * Then issue a Pull request to my instructor branch
     * Make sure to **COPY** the Pull request URL and submit it for the lab/assignment.

+Part 2

+The data and the variable name:

+Data Type: Boolean
+Example values: True, False

+Data Type Float
+Example values: 50.00000, 100,00000

+Incorrect variables names and assignments

+234Hamza
+Data type is incorrect variable name
+Assignment: 234Hamza = “invalid” is wrong because variable names cannot start with a digit

+Class
+Data type: this is an incorrect variable name.
+Assignment: ‘class = “Math” is wrong because “class” is reserved keyword in many programming languages.